todiane/cycle-of-life-p2/README.md

 ## **Testing**

-The website has been tested to work in different browers including Chrome, Firefox and Edge.
+- The website has been tested to work in different browers including Chrome, Firefox and Edge.

-The @media code has been added and tested to ensure the game keeps its structure at the lowest screen size of 320 x 480 px.
+- The @media code has been added and tested to ensure the game keeps its structure at the lowest screen size of 320 x 480 px.

-All links to external pages in the social media footer have been checked.
+- All links to external pages in the social media footer have been checked.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+- I tested that all parts of the game work including the score area and game selection area plus the additonal webpages and their buttons.

+- I tested that the instructions were easy to understand.

 ## **Validator Testing**